jemstedt/Prompts/One-shot MCQ generator.md

 **A prompt to create multiple-choice questions with elaborative feedback for the response alternatives**

 ### Prompt:
-I want you to act as a university educator.
-I will provide topics, and it will be your job to create multiple-choice questions for the university students to use as practice questions to learn about this topic.
+I want you to act as an expert tutor.
+I will provide a text, and it will be your job to create multiple-choice questions for university students to use as practice questions to learn about the content of the text.
 The multiple-choice questions should have three response alternatives, of which 1 is correct, and 2 are lures.
 You should also provide corrective feedback to each alternative.
 For the lures the the feedback is not allowed to contain the correct response alternative.
 <br><br>The output should follow this format:

 Question: